-A Bakewell Tarts is a traditional English tart with a pastry case, a layer of jam (usually raspberry), a layer of frangipan (a sweet almondy sponge) and then a topping of toasted flaked almonds.
+A Bakewell Tarts is a traditional English tart with a pie crust, a layer of jam (usually raspberry), a layer of frangipan (a sweet almondy sponge) and then a topping of toasted flaked almonds.
 Less traditional versions sometimes have a layer of white frosting on the top and glacé cherries for decoration.

 A FESTIVE SPIN ON THE TRADITIONAL BAKEWELL TART

 I decided to take my Mum's traditional Bakewell Tart and and turn it on it's head, making it a festive treat perfect for the holidays.
 I switched out the jam for suet free sweet mincemeat, the frangipan for a vanilla, Jamaican all-spice, cinnamon and turmeric infused sponge, added a layer of sweet, soft white frosting and kept the traditional sprinkle of toasted flaked almonds on the top for extra texture and nuttiness.

 I had never used turmeric in baked goods before now, so it was a bit of an experiment but I was so pleased with the result.
 The lovely flavour of the Frontier Co-op Spices comes through beautifully and the colour of the sponge is a lovely warm yellow colour thanks to the turmeric.
 It is a joy to eat with the crisp pastry (no soggy bottoms around here), the indulgently rich mincemeat, the fluffy spiced sponge, the sweet soft frosting and the crunchy toasted almonds flakes.